 Identifying and prioritizing the elements that you want in your remodeled backyard is next.
 The elements come in two categories: landscape and hardscape.
 Landscape refers to plants, such as grass, flowers, shrubs, and trees, while hardscape refers to materials, such as brick, stone, slate, and concrete.
 Most major remodels include both.

 Hiring a landscape architect or a design-build contractor is no different from hiring any other home improvement pro.
 You should meet with several candidates, ask them about their experience, look at projects they've completed in the real world and not just online, and get bids for your project.

 What about resale value?

 While you're planning your backyard remodel, you might want to consider how it will affect your home's value when you sell.
 Remodeling magazine's Cost vs Value report offers some insights.
 The top outdoor project in the report in terms of return on cost was a wood deck addition, which recouped 75.6% of the national average cost of $13,333.
 A composite deck addition recouped 69.1% of the national average cost of $19,150.
 A mid-range backyard patio project recouped 55.2% of the national average cost of $56,906.

-Whether your budget is $15,000, $50,000 or $100,000, you'll also need to explore ways to finance your backyard remodel.
-A home equity loan or home equity line of credit, also called a HELOC, could be a good option because you'll be investing the funds to improve your property and you might save on your income tax*.
+Whatever your budget is, you need to explore ways to finance your backyard remodel.
+A home equity loan or home equity line of credit, also called a HELOC, could be a good option because you'll be investing the funds to improve your property and you could save on your income tax.

 With a little imagination, your backyard remodel could be truly transformational.